All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 I only enjoy cardio.
 Can I skip weights entirely?

-You can, but you will likely lose more muscle mass.
+You can, but you'll likely lose more muscle mass.
 If weights are truly off the table, try to incorporate bodyweight strength exercises like push-ups, squats, and lunges into your cardio routine.
 Even two sets of basic bodyweight movements before each cardio session provide some muscle-preserving stimulus.

 What about combining cardio and weights in the same session?